• Martin Thoma

 Plugins

-• Sociable: A little, customizable link bar with icons to share the post on social networks.
-I miss Google+ ☹
+• Sociable: A customizable link bar with icons to share posts on social networks.

 • SyntaxHighlighter Evolved: A syntax highlighter.
-Absolutely necessary, if you want to write about code.
-If you don't write about code, you don't need it.
+Essential if you write about code.

-• Twitter Tools: a plugin that creates a complete integration between your WordPress blog and your Twitter account.
+• Twitter Tools: Creates complete integration between your WordPress blog and your Twitter account.

-• WordPress SEO by Yoast: XML-Sitemap, binding for Google/Bing Webmaster Tools
+• WordPress SEO by Yoast: XML sitemap, Google/Bing Webmaster Tools integration.

-• WP-Piwik: Piwik is an OpenSource alternative to Google Analytics.
-You can get some information about your readers.
-Download the latest Piwik-Version here and install it on your Website.
-Don't forget to add your Auth token.
+• WP-Piwik: Piwik is an open-source alternative to Google Analytics.
+Download the latest Piwik version here and install it on your website.
+Don't forget to add your auth token.

 Configuration

 7. Use Permalinks.
-I use /%postname%/ as I want short URLs.
-Another plus of this URL is that the URL never changes.
+I use /%postname%/ for short URLs.
+This URL structure never changes.

-www or non-www-URL: decide if you want www.martin-thoma.com or martin-thoma.com as your standard URL.
-Both should work, but one should redirect the user to the other.
-I choose to take martin-thoma.com as I like short URLs.
+www or non-www URL: Decide whether you want www.martin-thoma.com or martin-thoma.com as your standard URL.
+Both should work, but one should redirect to the other.
+I chose martin-thoma.com because I prefer short URLs.
 Add this to your .htaccess if you want www.martin-thoma.com:

 RewriteEngine on